Healthy Forests Reserve Program (HFRP)

 Length and Time Phasing of Assistance

 Land may be enrolled in HFRP in accordance with a 10-year restoration cost-share agreement, a 30-year easement, a 30-year contract, or a permanent easement or the maximum duration permitted by State law.
 30-year contracts are only available to acreage owned by Indian Tribes.
-Financial assistance for easement acquisition is provided at closing.
-For restoration agreements, payments are made annually on the agreement anniversary date of USDA approval.
-For easements, contracts, and restoration agreements, if restoration activities are required, financial assistance for such activities is provided when required practices are established.
+Enrollment into an easement or 30-year contract may take from 18-24 months to complete the process.
+Time required to enroll in a restoration agreement is typically significantly less.
+Financial assistance for easement acquisition or contract enrollment is provided by NRCS at the time of acquisition.
+For easements, contracts, and restoration agreements, if restoration activities are required, financial assistance for such activities is provided when required practices are established and certified by NRCS.
 Technical assistance is available for the length of the easement or restoration agreement.
-Easement payments may be made in a single payment or not more than 10 annual payments of equal or unequal size, as agreed to between NRCS and the landowner.
+Easement payments may be made in a single payment or not more than 10 annual payments, as agreed to between NRCS and the landowner.

 Who do I contact about this opportunity?